uzair777-dev/uzair.github.io/README.md

 How shi works:

-Basically when the page loads it runs the app.js and it dynamically places content from the various jsons to dynamically adjust the content.
+Basically when the page loads it runs the `app.js` and it dynamically places content from the various jsons and dynamically adjust the content.
+It basically does the heavy lifting of procedurally adding code and removing in response to user interaction and resouces (.jons) updateing in source

 Truthfully, I am too lazy to update stuff everytime it is done, so i made it this way so it won't be a pain in the a*@h°le everytime